QuentinRa/blog.quentinra.dev/tools/jetbrains/clion/cmake.md

 [Go back](../index.md#clion)

-Create a ``CmakeLists.txt`` if not already created.
-This is a bit harder to use than a Makefile, but most of time, you won't have to do something complicated.
-A cmake file is generating an unreadable Makefile inside the build folder.
+Create a `CmakeLists.txt` if not already created.
+This is a bit harder to use than a Makefile, but most of the time, you won't have to do something complicated.
+A CMake file is generating an unreadable Makefile inside the build folder.

 ```cmake
 cmake_minimum_required(VERSION 3.16.3) # or 17 / your version